dobrosketchkun/another_advanced_prompt_matrix/stand-alone_scripts/random_tags_prompt/README.md

 Generates a prompt of random danbooru or gelbooru posts (by default it uses only general tags, it could be changed inside)

-Usage:
+Usage :
 `python random_tags_booru.py` - fetched tags from the SOURCE variable site
-`python random_tags_booru.py BOORU`  -  fetched tags from the explicitly stated site (gelbooru, danbooru or safebooru)
+`python random_tags_booru.py BOORU`  -  fetched tags from the explicitly stated site (supports danbooru, gelbooru, safebooru, e926, and e621)

 You also can fetch tags from a specific post from the booru site: